These five silver frequent flyer cards give you airport lounge access

 Emirates Skywards Silver

-This status is yours with 25 eligible flights or 25,000 Tier Miles, which can be earned on a simple Sydney-Dubai-London return jaunt in a business class ‘Saver’ fare or higher (a return business class ‘Special’ fare falls just short at 24,800 Tier Miles).
+This status is yours with 25 eligible flights or 25,000 Tier Miles, which can be earned on a simple Sydney-Dubai-London return jaunt in a business class ‘Special’ fare or higher.

 You’ll get access to Emirates business class lounges in Dubai (but not anywhere else) when departing on an Emirates or Qantas-codeshared flight.